 Most of Echols County’s residential areas are considered “rural-urban interface”, which is the point where homes meet combustible vegetation.
 You are encouraged to increase your role in protecting lives and property in your community beyond the city limits.

 Fire Facts about Rural Living

 Once a fire starts outdoors in a rural area, it is often hard to control.
 Many homes are located far from fire stations.
-The result is longer emergency response times.
+The result can be longer emergency response times.
 Within a matter of minutes, an entire home may be destroyed by fire.
 Limited water supply in rural areas can make fire suppression difficult.
 Homes may be secluded and surrounded by woods, dense brush and combustible vegetation that can fuel fires and make suppression efforts more difficult.

 Tips for Making Your Property Fire Resistant

 Post home address signs that are clearly visible from the road.
 Use reflective numbers that are at least 3 inches tall, and ensure visibility from either direction of travel along the public road.